 Amwell pays its therapists based on a pay-per-session model, with rates varying depending on the therapist’s level of expertise and experience.
-As with any profession, factors such as location, specialty, and demand can also affect therapist pay.
+As with any profession, location, specialty, and demand can affect therapist pay.

 Let’s dive deeper into Amwell’s compensation model and explore how these factors influence therapist earnings.

-The pay structure for Amwell therapists is based on a per-session rate, with the rate increasing with the therapist’s experience and expertise.
-This means that more experienced therapists may command higher rates, reflecting their increased knowledge and ability to provide quality care.
+The pay structure for Amwell therapists is based on a per-session rate, increasing with the therapist’s experience and expertise.
+More experienced therapists may command higher rates, reflecting their increased knowledge and ability to provide quality care.

 The type of therapy session and its length can also impact therapist pay, with more complex or time-consuming sessions potentially earning higher rates.